HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/2 How to use.md

 ## Making the Most of Your Study Time

 1. **Set a Schedule**: Dedicate regular time to study.
 Consistency is key!
-2. **Use Multiple Methods**: Combine reading the manual, using the HamStudy app, and practicing with real equipment for a well-rounded approach.
+2. **Use Multiple Methods**: Combine reading your HamBook, using the HamStudy app, and practicing with real equipment for a well-rounded approach.
 3. **Join a Study Group**: Many local ham radio clubs offer study sessions.
 This can be a great way to learn and make connections in the ham community.
 4. **Take Practice Tests**: Use the HamStudy app to take full practice tests when you feel ready.
 This will help you get comfortable with the exam format and give you an idea of how ready you are to take the license exam.